 Many businesses have revised their hours due to COVID-19.
 Some may close, either temporarily or permanently, without notice.
 Be sure to check websites for updated information.

 During our weekend in New York City, we got around from downtown to uptown and east side to west side.
 Even without reservations, we ate some of the best NYC food at restaurants helmed by the likes of David Chang and Thomas Keller.

 We also enjoyed great burgers from one the nation’s hottest burger chains.
-The weekend was a lot of things, but it was definitely not a disaster.
+The weekend was a lot of things but it wasn’t definitely a disaster.
 Check it out!

 Momofuku Ssäm Bar

 Our first meal of this New York quickie of a weekend was a late dinner at Momofuku Ssäm Bar in the East Village.
 We bellied up to the bar at 11 pm without a reservation or a wait.

 After ordering our libations (a penicillin cocktail for Mindi and a glass of red wine for Daryl), we ordered some food to share.
 Of course, we had to start with the pork belly steamed buns.
 The simple yet succulent buns are a classic that must be ordered with every meal, at least by us.

 We loved the perfectly rendered duck with crispy skin and colorful, seasonal flavors like dried cherries and barley.